 You can change your name through divorce with ease.
 Just ask the judge to restore your prior name during the hearing.
-This (old) new name will show on your final divorce decree.
+Your reverted name will show on your final divorce decree.

 "Prior name" means you can go back to your maiden name or birth name.
 It refers to in-between name changes too, such as a married name from a previous marriage.

 Your divorce decree is your name change document.
 This slip of paper is the proof federal, state, and other entities need to update your new name within their records.

 Don't get tempted into using divorce to pursue off-limit name changes.
 First name changes are out of bounds.
 Surname swaps beyond prior names are not allowed.

 Petition the Alaska's court system if these divorce name change limitations are a problem.